Agha Baqer Khan: Personal life

-Baqer married the sister of Mahdi and Sharfuddin Majumdar of Bakla.
+Baqer was married to the daughter of Sher Khan, an employee of Subahdar Shaista Khan from Jahangir Nagar (Old Dhaka) who had settled in Shayestabad, Barisal and was a progenitor of the Majumdar family of Chakhar.
+Baqer's younger brothers-in-law, Mehdi Majumdar and Sharf-ud-din Majumdar, collected pargana revenue on behalf of Nawab Alivardi Khan and moved from Shayestabad to Chakhar.

+According to legend, Agha Baqer Khan developed a romantic attachment to Khani Begum, a dancer from Arambagh, who was also pursued by Zaynul Khan, the Kotwal of Islamabad (Chittagong) and son of Wazir Jahandar Khan.
+After Khani Begum rejected Zaynul’s advances, he attempted to assault her, prompting Baqer to intervene.
+In the ensuing swordfight, Baqer defeated Zaynul.
+Two of Zaynul’s companions falsely reported to the Wazir that Baqer had assassinated him.
+In response, Jahandar Khan ordered Baqer to be confined in a cage with a Bengal tiger.
+Baqer killed the tiger and escaped, and it was also revealed that Zaynul had survived the initial encounter.
+Subsequently, Jahandar Khan and Zaynul kidnapped Khani Begum and transported her to South Bengal.
+Baqer pursued them, leading to a further confrontation.
+During the clash of talwars, Zaynul accidentally killed Khani Begum, while Jahandar Khan inadvertently caused Zaynul’s death.
+Khani Begum was buried in Bakerganj, where Baqer constructed a tomb over her grave.
+The episode became a well-known tragic love story in the region and is said to have inspired the naming of the bread sweet “Bakarkhani” in Jahangir Nagar (Old Dhaka), reportedly favoured by Agha Baqer Khan.

 Death

 Agha Baqer probably resided in Jahangir Nagar (Dhaka) and managed the zamindari through his representative.
 Agha Baqer and his son Agha Sadeq were involved in the Murshidabad palace conspiracy and they were clearly loyalists of the next Nawab Siraj ud-Daulah.
 The Naib Nazim of Jahangir Nagar Nawazish Muhammad Khan's two representatives were his nephews Husayn Quli Khan and Husayn ad-Din Khan, who were accused by the Nawab of conspiring against him.
-With the assistance of Agha Sadeq, he had Husayn ad-Din killed in 1754.
+With the assistance of Agha Sadeq, he had Husayn ad-Din executed in 1754.
 In the same year, Mirza Ali Naqi, a relative of Husayn ad-Din and the Kotwal of Jahangir Nagar, attacked Agha Baqer's house to avenge the assassination.
-Agha Sadeq fled to Murshidabad through the back door, leaving his aged father Mirza Muhammad Agha Baqer in the wrath of the mob.
+Agha Sadeq fled to Murshidabad through the back door, leaving his aged father Agha Baqer Khan in the wrath of the mob.
 In present times, the northern part of the Aga Sadek Park in Dhaka has a mazar (mausoleum) which contains the tomb of Mirza Agha Baqer.